nanosapp/fullstack-dev-assessment/README.md

 Please write tests wherever and whenever you feel adequate

-### All images in the /images folder where originally downloaded from UpSplash
+### All images in the /images folder where originally downloaded from UnSplash

 `img1.jpg Photo by Jacob Miller on Unsplash`